abhi1021/resnet50-imagenet-1k/readme.md

 ✅ **Modular Architecture**
 - Separate modules for data, model, and training
 - Easy to extend and customize
-- Support for multiple model architectures
+- Support for multiple model architectures and datasets

 ✅ **Experiment Tracking**
 - Automatic checkpoint management